miguelsolans/personal-portfolio/README.md

 By running in Dev Mode, the server will refresh itself every time changes in code are saved

-Since this project has a self signed SSL certificate, to access this website, it is MANDATORY type the following address https://localhost:3000
+For debugging purposes, and due to some APIs, this project has a self signed SSL certificate, therefore, it is MANDATORY type the following address https://localhost:3000

 #   Accessing Dashboard
 For CRUD operations, Dashboard can be accessed by entering navigating to https://localhost:3000 with the following credentials